Updated: April 24, 2026

 The Algarve

-Algarve real estate is also much desired.
+Algarve real estate offers excellent capital appreciation and steady rental yields.
 In the Central Algarve, Vilamoura is popular amongst expats and offers an array of luxury properties.
 As a resort town with a 1,000-berth marina, golf courses galore, luxury hotels, and exclusive beach clubs, it is an excellent location to consider.

 Vilamoura, along with the resorts of Vale do Lobo and Quinta do Lago, forms part of the Golden Triangle in the Algarve, a renowned affluent area.
 Many celebrities who have bought homes in Portugal choose the Golden Triangle thanks to its luxury lifestyle and high quality of life.